 All of our presenters are not only talented in their areas of expertise but they are parents as well that understand real challenges of even applying what they already know.
 We need good information to make wise choices, but it’s not just about information.
 We must apply what we know to our real life situations in order to see transformation.

-In case you missed or needed a refresher, we uploaded the conference speaker’s audio recordings (where available), their presentations, as well as links about their sessions on the Parenting Workshop page.
-Simply scroll down to the “schedule” area of the page at the bottom and expand the sessions.
+In case you missed or needed a refresher, we uploaded the conference speaker’s audio recordings (where available), their presentations, as well as links about their sessions below.

 Dr. Jennifer Gorham – Plenary Session 1 | Session Notes Emotions Plenary_Gorham

 Dr. Jennifer Gorham – Breakout Session | Session Notes Cultivating Emotional Intelligence_Gorham

 Dr. Laura Garofoli – Breakout Session | Session Notes Cognitive Limitations of Emotional Responses in Children